 We took off right on time and as soon as we got to cruising altitude those 6 bottles of water I drank hit me.
 I was nervous about this bathroom because the plane was small and old, but it was fine.
 There was a funny sign in it though.
 By the sink, there was a sign that said: “please use a towel to dry your hands as a courtesy to your seat neighbor”.
 I guess people here don’t use towels to dry their hands after they wash them like we do!

-Fifteen minutes into the flight, the cabin crew started coming around with food.
+Fifteen minutes into the flight, the cabin crew started coming around with lunch.
 We were shocked!
 This flight was only an hour but they served us all hot food in pretty cloth bags.
 Even more surprising?
 It was delicious!